Great to have you here, Rush Limbaugh, the fastest three hours in media.

 I just want to know.

-Get this though.
+Get this, though.

-One of the workers responsible for quote unquote helping people navigate the exchange and the website.
+One of the workers responsible for, quote unquote, helping people navigate the exchange and the website.

-One of the workers responsible for helping people deal with the ins and outs of the health care law.
+One of the workers responsible for helping people deal with the ins and outs of the healthcare law.

 This is a question that she got from Senator John Cornyn.

-And Sibelia said this is true.
+And Sebelius said this is true.

 States could have an additional background check and other features, but it's not part of the federal requirement.

-A convicted felon could be a navigator and could acquire sensitive personal information from applicants.
+And Cornyn said, so a convicted felon could be a navigator and could acquire sensitive personal information from applicants.

-Sabilia said that is possible.
+Sebelius said that is possible.

 No problem.